rachelrthl/FYP_Rachel/index.md

 | Google News (≈3 min/account) | Search for funding, expansion, or new partnerships. | Requires manual reading and synthesis; many relevant triggers are missed. |
 | Internal Propensity Scores (≈2 min/account) | Identify "ready-to-buy" accounts using AWS's internal AI models. | 40–50% false positives lead to distrust; six of eight interviewed reps revalidate scores manually. |

-**Note:** Propensity scores are AI-generated likelihood rankings that predict which accounts are most likely to buy based on past engagement or usage data.
-However, their lack of explainability — sometimes referred to as a "black-box" problem — makes them difficult for sales reps to trust or act upon confidently.
+**Note:** <span class="tooltip">Propensity scores<span class="tooltiptext">AI-generated likelihood rankings that predict which accounts are most likely to buy based on past engagement or usage data</span></span> are AI-generated likelihood rankings that predict which accounts are most likely to buy based on past engagement or usage data.
+However, their lack of explainability — sometimes referred to as a <span class="tooltip">"black-box" problem<span class="tooltiptext">AI system that produces outputs without explaining how it reached its decision</span></span> — makes them difficult for sales reps to trust or act upon confidently.

 **Total research time:** ~10 minutes per account
 **Portfolio coverage:** ~7.2% of accounts analyzed weekly